top of page

 • Is it helpful?

 Further to this, it's worth mentioning a little more about 'Being with what is'.
-This implies that we are not necessarily trying to change our state of being.
+This implies that we are not necessarily trying to change our state of being, but instead, can we co-exist with what is happening and move forward, with intention, anyway?
 For example, if we get annoyed with something, 'being with what is' helps us recognize that feeling.
 Now, we don't necessarily want to 'hang on to' and harbor that feeling but we still need to have our human experiences - it's OK to feel annoyed.
 By becoming aware of our reactions, we can then act consciously and decide how we want to deal with such reactions, rather than living in auto-pilot and letting our reactions control us without our awareness.

-But there is a big 'however' here.
+• There is a big 'however' here.
 However: it begs the question "does it really matter if a practice is truly mindfulness or not?"
 This is an excellent question!
-For mindfulness facilitators, yes, it matters, because skilled and qualified mindfulness facilitators must understand the difference, but for participants it may or may not be of interest, because if the goal of the participant is to relax and they are getting the benefit, that is wonderful.
+For mindfulness facilitators, yes, it matters, because skilled and qualified mindfulness facilitators must understand the difference, but for participants it may or may not be of interest that a meditation or practice is truly 'pure' mindfulness, because if the goal of the participant is to relax and they are getting the benefit, that is a wonderful thing.

 Warmly,